tlspuffin/async-opcua/SECURITY.md

 ## Reporting a Vulnerability

-If you have a security issue, raise an open issue with the "security" label or contact the author at locka99 @AT@ gmail.com.
+If you have a security issue, raise an open issue with the "security" label.
 Issue should describe the cause for concern, a way to reproduce the issue and preferably a proposed fix.